kap6174/Peer-to-Peer-Distributed-File-Sharing-System/README.md

 PeerShare is a distributed, multi-tracker peer-to-peer (P2P) file sharing system inspired by BitTorrent.

 It allows users to create groups, share files, and download them in parallel from multiple peers.
-The system supports tracker synchronization, multi-threaded concurrent downloads, and SHA-1–based file integrity verification, all implemented entirely using system calls and sockets in C++ — without using any filesystem or `system()` library functions.
+The system supports tracker synchronization, multi-threaded concurrent downloads, and SHA-1–based file integrity verification, all implemented entirely using system calls and sockets in C++.

 ---